directus/directus/docs/extensions/displays.md

 - `types` — An array of supported [types](/user-guide/overview/glossary#types).
 - `localTypes` — An array of local types.
 Accepts `standard`, `file`, `files`, `m2o`, `o2m`, `m2m`, `m2a`,
   `presentation`, `translations` and `group`.
 Defaults to `standard`.
 - `fields` — If this option is set, the display will fetch relational fields.
 Can either be an array of fields or a function that returns an array of fields.
+- `localFields` - If this option is set, the display will fetch additional fields from the same collection.
+Can either be an array of fields or a function that returns an array of fields.

 ## Display Component